sjsu-library/unionist/_items/unionist--text-0389.md

 subject: Race; The Unionist; Abolition
 type: Text
 category: Positive notice
-article.type:
+articleType:
 volume:
 issue:
-transcription: The following amusing account of the Canterbury election is copied from the<br>Brooklyn Unionist—a paper, which, from its commencement, has been an able<br>advocate of our colored population.<br>
+transcription: The following amusing account of the Canterbury election is copied from the <br>Brooklyn Unionist—a paper, which, from its commencement, has been an able <br>advocate of our colored population. <br>
 scholarlyNotes: After the initial approbation, content is identical to unionist--text-0314;
   1834-04-10 p.02.14
 commentary: